Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_1/README.md

 ### Frequent Conflicts and Incompatibilities

 - **ament_uncrustify vs ament_clang_format**:
   It's not feasible to use both with their default configurations, because `ament_uncrustify --format` can produce changes that cause `ament_clang_format` to complain, and vice versa.
-To avoid this problem, `clang-format` can be suppressed for sections of your code, just using `//clang-format off/on` in the code, putting the 'off' at the start of the ignored code and 'on' where it ends.
+To avoid this problem, `clang-format` can be suppressed for sections of the code, just using `//clang-format off/on` in the code, putting the 'off' at the start of the ignored code and 'on' where it ends.
 - **Overlapping warnings**:
   Tools like cppcheck and others (clang-tidy or LLVM analysis) can produce similar warnings.
 Using them together without filtering can generate a lot of "noise" that ends up being ignored.
 - **False positives**: